Most Cruise ships dock in Vancouver at the Canada Place Terminal, which is the

 The main facility is located in the downtown area, next to the convention center.

 Most ships anchor here, and mostly likely you will embark and/or disembark at Canada Place.

 Waterfront Station is less than 10 minutes’ walk away.

-Downtown Vancouver is quite compact so you will not be far from the cruise ship terminal.
+Downtown Vancouver is quite compact so you will not be far from the

 Very handy for boarding is the Pan Pacific Hotel, located on Vancouver’s waterfront and adjacent to Canada Place cruise ship terminal.
 It’s a beautiful property, boasting amazing views.
 From the hotel you can see ships sail in.
 There is also the Fairmont Waterfront hotel across the street.
 These are the closest hotels from the terminal, both located within easy walking distance (no shuttle required).

 There are quite a few first class hotels that are within four or five blocks, within walking distance, or a short inexpensive taxi ride away from the cruise docks.
 Most downtown hotels are only a $10 to $15 ride to the cruise port, accommodation so close to the pier that you can consider a more budget friendly hotel without a free shuttle service and pay a small fee for the cab.

 Excellent 4 star hotel within walking distance of Canada Place Cruise Passenger Terminal.

 Cruise ships dock in either Canada Place or Ballantyne passenger terminals